 In printing, as in painting, cockling refers to the wrinkling of paper in areas with high ink or paint coverage.
-During the drying process the ink or paint causes paper fibres to swell.
+During the drying process, the ink or paint causes paper fibers to swell.
 The paper deforms: it ripples and gets a wavy surface.
 Cockling can also occur when paper is stored in a humid environment.
 When the uneven structure is larger and more uniform, the effect is called waviness instead of cockling.

 There are a few solutions to avoid cockling in printing:

 - Paper with a higher weight may be more suited for the job.